pursuit-curriculum/unit-dsa/intro-to-hash-tables/README.md

 ];
 ```

 Now that you've chosen a possible solution and tested it with the test array.
-Why did you choose the one you chose?
+Why did you choose the one you selected?

 Be ready to discuss your choice as a group.

 ## Make an array of Unique Objects

-Write a function that will allow you to choose a key, and then make a new array of unique objects
+Write a function that will allow you to choose a key and then make a new array of unique objects.

 ```js
 const catArt = [